After getting its first win of the season by forfeit, Pleasant Valley battled White Plains before putting away the win late.

 “I thought our kids fought hard the whole game,” he said.
 “We faced a lot of adversity out there tonight.
 I’ve been doing this 17 years and that was a lot of adversity tonight.”

-Next week, Pleasant Valley looks to stretch its winning streak to three games when the Raiders host Fultondale on Friday.
+Next week, Pleasant Valley looks to stretch its winning streak to three games when the Raiders travel to Fultondale on Friday.